-(ii) On the 16th June 2021, floating rate notes with a face value of \$50m and term of 4 years were issued by MyState Bank Limited.
+(ii) On the 16th June 2021, floating rate notes with a face value of \$50m and term of 4 years were issued to MyState Limited.

 There are no customers who individually have deposits which represent 10% or more of total liabilities.